public interface SequenceIterator extends java.io.Closeable

 Process all the remaining items delivered by the SequenceIterator using a supplied consumer function.

-Get properties of this iterator, as a bit-significant integer.
+Get properties of this iterator.

 Create a GroundedValue (a sequence materialized in memory) containing all the values delivered by this SequenceIterator.